 Erected by Houma Area Convention and Visitors Bureau.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Bayou Terrebonne (here, next to this marker); The Grand Dérangement / Le Grand Dérangement (within shouting distance of this marker); New Acadia / Nouvelle Acadie (within shouting distance of this marker); 1834-1934 (about 700 feet away, measured in a direct line); Terrebonne Parish Courthouse Square Oaks (approx. 0.2 miles away); Magnolia Cemetery (approx. 0.2 miles away); Saint Francis de Sales Church (approx. 0.3 miles away); YRF-4C Phantom II (approx. 0.7 miles away).
+Bayou Terrebonne (here, next to this marker); The Grand Dérangement / Le Grand Dérangement (within shouting distance of this marker); New Acadia / Nouvelle Acadie (within shouting distance of this marker); A History of Terrebonne Parish (about 300 feet away, measured in a direct line); 1834-1934 (about 700 feet away); St. Matthew's Episcopal Church (was about 700 feet away but has been reported missing. ); Terrebonne Parish Courthouse Square Oaks (approx. 0.2 miles away); Magnolia Cemetery (approx. 0.2 miles away).
 Touch for a list and map of all markers in Houma.